wp-plugins/top-authors/readme.txt

 * added gravatar support
 * added custom before and after the list tags

+= 0.4.1 =
+* Replaced deprecated fuction (http://codex.wordpress.org/Function_Reference/get_usernumposts) with count_many_users_posts
+* Did some underwatter code improvements.
+* Added feedback link in widget, to get u guys involved :)

 == Upgrade Notice ==

 = 0.4 =
-This update contains new features as: Gravatar support and control over the begin and end tag.
+* This update contains new features as: Gravatar support and control over the begin and end tag.

+= 0.4.1 =
+* Important update: widget was using deprecated function that maybe will be removed by Wordpress.